dannyboy-1412/accuknox-task/README.md

 ```
 python manage.py runserver
 ```
 This will start a development server at `http://localhost:8000/`.
-You can access your app by visiting this URL in your web browser.
+You can access the api's using postman or through the browser

 ### Run Docker Compose
 If you're using Docker, you can run the following command in the root directory instead of starting the dev server using the command mentioned above